Fire Code Compliant Master Electricians

 Rust, corrosion, a stuck switch, or a damaged or loose cover that exposes live parts are all signs it needs attention.
 Storm damage, flooding, and rodent activity are also common causes of failure.

 Often yes.
-A proper disconnect is foundational for major load additions like a EV charger, solar, or a panel upgrade, and getting it in place first keeps the whole project on track.
+A proper disconnect is foundational for major load additions like an EV charger, solar, or a panel upgrade, and getting it in place first keeps the whole project on track and through inspection.

 A disconnect is often part of a larger electrical project: